w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 * No data silos, simpler governance

-Multiple clusters are inevitable within medium-large enterprise settings
+Multiple clusters are inevitable within medium- to large-sized enterprise settings.

 * Resiliency: every cluster sits within a single point of failure due to geography
 * Legal separation